CrispenGari/python-and-flask/02_Flask_REST/01_Introduction/README.md

 { "message": "Hello World" }
 ```

-That's our hello world REST application in flask. from now on we are going to use postman to make request to the server and create a meaningful application that will allow us to get, post, update and delete from the database.
+That's our hello world REST application in flask.
+Next we are going to create a simple todo application that will post and get data.